NCI-CGR/ChernobylThyroidCancer-miRNAseq/README.md

 # Chernobyl Thyroid Cancer - miRNAseq
 ## I. Description
 This workflow was used for general QC and alignment of microRNA-seq data in the Chernbobyl thyroid cancer study.
-The sequenced reads were processed according to the ENCODE microRNA-seq pipeline (https://www.encodeproject.org/microrna/microrna-seq/#references).
+The sequencing reads were processed according to the ENCODE microRNA-seq pipeline (https://www.encodeproject.org/microrna/microrna-seq/#references).

 Major steps in the workflow are:
 1) Trimming of adapters and low-quality reads using cutadapt and only reads with lengths of 15-31 nt were kept